csmertx/csmertx.github.io/content/About/csmertx.md

 # LGM (Linux Gremlin Mysteries)

-> LGM is a pet project website with a little bin a fun mixed in with a lot of RTFM
+> LGM is a pet project website with a little bin of fun mixed in with a lot of RTFM

 ## Donation button?